bitovi/academy/src/advanced-typescript/01-generics-with-constraints/01-generics-with-constraints.md

 data for that pokemon.
 Update the generics definition in the function to allow for this to happen.

 > **Before you Start**
-> Don't worry about adding a return type to the function, focus only on the definition of the generics/
+> Don't worry about adding a return type to the function, focus only on the definition of the generics

 ```ts
 type FireStarterPokemon = {